hurwitzlab/imicrobe-vm/README.md

 (imicrobevm)$ ansible-galaxy install -r ansible.galaxy.roles.yml
 ```

-If a Python 3.6+ interpreter is not already available then a convenient method is to install one is with [Miniconda3](https://conda.io/docs/install/quick.html#os-x-miniconda-install).
+If a Python 3.6+ interpreter is not already available then a convenient method to install one is with [Miniconda3](https://conda.io/docs/install/quick.html#os-x-miniconda-install).

 After installing Miniconda3 create a virtual environment and install Ansible like this: